 So ultimately, it’s often family caregivers who must deal with caring for the senior member of their family.

 Seniors living on their own should have some sort of medical system in place.

 It can be quite expensive for a senior to live in an assisted living facility.
 The money saved from not being in assisted living can be used for private health care.
 That way someone besides family members can look out for the well-being of the senior.

-In some cases, there are several children who can share the duties of looking after their senior parent.
+In some cases, there are several children who can share the duties of looking after their senior parents.
 This can work out well as it allows some free time for each of the children.
 It also eases the emotional and physical burden of caring for a senior who might suffer from dementia or a host of other diseases.

 There is a fairly new caregiver option that has worked out well in many cases.
 In many cities close to learning facilities, students will exchange free accommodation in return for helping look after the senior.
 This option can be a winning situation for all concerned.

 The senior has company on almost a daily basis, the pressure is taken off of family caregivers, and the student can ease the financial burden of paying for accommodation.

 Of course, the student would have to be carefully vetted and the senior must agree to have someone else sharing their home.